3mdeb/news-and-ideas/blog/content/post/2023-06-07-twpm-spi-fix.md

 interfaces used by TPM chips for communication with PC motherboard.
 SPI uses 4 lines for communication: MOSI, MISO, SCK, SS, which are described down below.

-For the device to work as a TPM module, it must implement TPM protocol.
-TPM protocol works by transmitting variable-length frames over SPI, 4-byte TPM header contains length of data payload as well transfer direction (read or write).
-Another important feature of TPM protocol are the wait states - SPI slave can hold transmittion by pulling MISO line down.
+The device must implement the TPM protocol to work as a TPM module.
+TPM protocol works by transmitting variable-length frames over SPI.
+The 4-byte TPM header contains fields describing the length of the data payload, the address of the target TPM register, and the transfer direction (read or write).
+TPM  protocol has its own means of handling flow control (as there isn't a standard flow control mechanism on SPI) and for doing bus aborts.

-TODO: TPM header image

-TPMs typically operate at frequency up to 24 MHz, this is also the maximum frequency required by the PTP spec (TBD: link, describe what is PPT spec).
-Such a high frequency as well as non-standard SPI features - wait-states and variable-length frames pose a significant challenge, neither the platform we are using is the easy one.
+TPMs typically operate at frequencies from 10 MHz up to 24 MHz.
+TPM must be able to operate at 24 MHz to comply with the TCG PTP specification and be compatible with most of the PCs on the market.
+Getting SPI right on such high frequencies is a significant challenge, especially when operating as a slave.
+TPM-specific features complicate things further.

 ## Limitations of STM32L476

-STM32L476 has SPI capable of frequencies up to a (theoretical) limit of 40 MHz which is a half of maximum clock that can be provided to Cortex-M and AHB/APB buses.
-There are other limiting factors such as maximum GPIO speed, DMA transfer speed and performance of the firmware itself.
+STM32L476 has SPI capable of frequencies up to a (theoretical) limit of 40 MHz, which is half of the maximum clock that can be provided to Cortex-M and AHB/APB buses.
+Other limiting factors include maximum GPIO speed, DMA transfer speed, and performance of the firmware itself.

 ## Creating SPI slave on Zephyr

-Zephyr provides support for SPI master, and experimental support for SPI slave.
-From earlier tests which I will not describe here, I can tell that SPI slave works at frequencies up to 100 KHz and becomes unstable at higher frequencies.

-For further tests, I will a create simple application that sends some random
-data:
+Zephyr is our platform of choice primarily due to its portability (we will target non-STM32 platforms too).
+I will briefly describe the outcome of my early tests done on Zephyr and why it was terrible.

+The application just transmits a static sequence of bytes:

 ```c
 const struct device *spi_dev = NULL;